Riemannian metrics on differentiable stacks: Rigidity of compact groupoids

 The theory developed so far, comprising some basic facts on fibrations and metrics within the groupoid framework, is actually quite powerful.
-We will derive from it some non-trivial results on the structural stability of Lie groupoids.
+We illustrate this by deriving from it some results on the structural stability of Lie groupoids.
 These results, that generalize classic deformation theorems in the geometry of actions, fibrations and foliations, were obtained recently in \cite{cms} by different, less direct, methods.